Fiveable

 Calculation of mixing heat effects

-• Utilize tables, data, and values
+• Utilize enthalpy of mixing tables, heat capacity data, and enthalpy of formation values

 • Calculate using equations: